-This very first week of What To Do Wednesday brought this fabulous question to my email inbox!
+This week brought this fabulous question to my email inbox!

 We live in a bi-level with the old style kitchen and separate dining room.
 We want to knock out a wall and make a larger kitchen and eliminate the dining room.
 We are having a tough time deciding between white or dark cabinets (current ones are honey oak).
 Are either timeless?
 Also, we want to add some built in cabinets in the living room, should they be the same color as the kitchen cabinets?